 The automatic oil lubrication is also a praiseworthy addition.
 The self-lubricating system makes it easy to cut more branches with less effort.

-And with the extendable pole up to 15 feet height, even those thick canopies up high will be taken down with no difficulty.
+And when the pole extends up to 15 feet height, even those thick canopies up high will be taken down with no difficulty.

 As a manual pole saw, Sun Joe SWJ800E does not require any technical knowledge or experience from its user.
 Therefore, this pole saw can be a great introduction for anyone new to the job.